 For more information on the Little Chicago Downtown Music & Arts Festival, please visit us at www.littlechicagofestival.com.

 Thirsty Orange Brew Extravaganza!
-The annual craft beer festival, held each year in April, welcomes back the Tennessee Championship of Beer, which is a medal competition among commercial breweries as well as a Home Brew Competition.
-The morning of Thirsty Orange will be the Inaugural Running of the Beers (and Ciders).
-The run, sponsored by Gypsy Circus Cidery Company will circle the circumference of Founder’s Park over a 10-minute period.
-Proceeds from the race will benefit HelpUsAdopt.org – an organization which offers grants to individuals and families to help offset the cost of adoption.
+Saturday, April 8 The annual craft beer festival, held each year in April, welcomes back the Tennessee Championship of Beer, which is a medal competition among commercial breweries as well as a Home Brew Competition.
+RAnked as one of the Top 5 Beer Festivals in the country by Beer Yeti, attendees will get to taste some of the best craft beers being poured this year.
+Proceeds from the festival will benefit Trout Unlimited.

 The Blue Plum Festival of music and art is always the first weekend in June.
 Musicians have been announced, on both free and ticketed stages.
 Surprisingly, it’s not a festival about a fruit.
 The name, Blue Plum Festival, is in honor of the 1800’s rural post office serving an area in East Tennessee that would become known as Johnson City.

 The Blue Plum Festival was originally organized by the Friends of Olde Downtowne in 1999.
 It’s beginnings as a street fair has grown considerably over the years.
 With this growth came the establishment of the Blue Plum organization who will host the 20167Blue Plum Festival.
 This year, folks will converge on downtown Johnson City over the course of 2 days to enjoy music, arts, food and so much fun!

 The Fountain Square Criterium is on Sunday, June 4.
 Plenty of fast sections with high speed corners along with the section of tight corners.
 Alfresco dinning is available on the course at several restaurants.
 There will be a separate field for Women Category 4 in the Criterium.